pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 ## Turning off URL decoding of the paths in the pact file

 By default the paths loaded from the pact file will be decoded before the request is sent to the provider.
-To turn this behaviour off, set the system property `pact.verifier.disableUrlPathDecoding` to `true`.
+To turn this behaviour off, set the property `pact.verifier.disableUrlPathDecoding` to `true`.

 __*Important Note:*__ If you turn off the url path decoding, you need to ensure that the paths in the pact files are correctly encoded.
 The verifier will not be able to make a request with an invalid encoded path.